tonymorris/blog/posts/2015-01-07-ktm690-enduro-smc.markdown

 ### ABS Sensor Rings

-I chose to buy a second set of ABS sensor rings and factory bolts to use on the supermoto wheels, without having to remove them whenever I wanted to go back to Enduro configuration.
+I chose to buy a second set of ABS sensor rings and factory bolts to use on the supermoto wheels, so that I didn't have to remove them whenever I wanted to go back to Enduro configuration.

 *    **1x** SENSOR WHEEL FRONT (KTM part `60142020000`)